 - min_p_[variabile] - Returns the minimum value of the bar under exam (if the granularity isn't All values)

 The last_w_[variabile] allows to refer the last available value in the requested range of the signal used as variable.

-sum_partial_x0 and mean_partial_x0 allow, respectively, to refer the total sum or average at the reception of each value.
+min_partial_x0, max_partial_x0, sum_partial_x0, mean_partial_x0 allow, respectively, to refer the minumum, the maximum, the total sum or average at the reception of each value.
 Each value consists of the aggregation of the previous values.

 Example: We have 2 input signals x0 and y0, we want to create an output signal that represents the sum of the two input signals divided by the sum of the mean values

 (x0 + y0) / (mean_x0 / mean_y0)

 All the functions examined up to now work in a punctual manner, which means their output depends only on the value under exam and doesn't have any reference with the previous values in the series.
 Databoom offers a set of functions that work with a sliding window of n periods which can extrapolate a statistical data dependent from the values in the window.